DSKSD/Paper-clip/README.md

 2. <a href="https://arxiv.org/abs/1607.06450">Layer Normalization</a>
 3. <a href="https://openreview.net/pdf?id=Byj72udxe">POINTER SENTINEL MIXTURE MODELS</a>
 4. <a href="https://arxiv.org/abs/1709.02755">Training RNNs as Fast as CNNs</a>
+5. <a href="https://arxiv.org/pdf/1702.01806.pdf">Beam Search Strategies for Neural Machine Translation</a>

 # Reinforcement Learning